Schwarzenau Brethren: Early schisms

 The first schism from the general body of German Baptist Brethren occurred in 1728.
 There were more divisions after the American Revolution, as different groups sought their own ways.
 The first separatists became the Seventh Day Dunkers, whose distinctive principle was that they believed that Saturday was true Sabbath.
 They were founded by German immigrant Johann Conrad Beissel (1690–1768).

 In 1732, Beissel led establishment of a semi-monastic community with a convent and a monastery at Ephrata in what is now Lancaster County, Pennsylvania.
 While celibate, the community also welcomed believing families; they lived nearby and participated in joint worship.
 The monastic features and celibacy were gradually abandoned after the American Revolution.

+In 1745, brothers Samuel, Israel and Gabriel Eckerlin protested against Beissel's leadership after Beissel condemned them for having planted an orchard, built a mill and started a textile-manufacturing workshop in an effort to make the community economically self-sufficient.
+The Eckerlins and Mack left Ephrata in September to establish Mahanaim (Dunkard's Bottom, Virginia) on the New River in western Virginia.

 In 1814 the Society was incorporated as the Seventh Day Baptists or Seventh Day German Baptist Church.
 Several branches were established, some of which still exist.
 A group called the Church of God or "New Dunkers" withdrew in 1848.
 They disbanded in August 1962.